 Sketch a block diagram of your proposed layout (Fig. 3).
 Then prepare a chart of all the equipment you will need with space provided for prices, data, and notes on each device.
 As you prepare these charts several things will become evident:

 You will probably discover more equipment is needed than you originally anticipated.

 In determining what must be purchased, you must carefully integrate your needs with the equipment now on hand.

 Your ultimate decision will depend on many interacting factors rather than on one outstanding feature of a particular device.

-It will be wise to purchase as many items as possible from a single source to take advantage of: compatability of equipment that is designed to work together as a system, coordinated shipments and service, possible lower cost because of quantity purchase and -if required- simpler finance arrangements.
+It will be wise to purchase as many items as possible from a single source to take advantage of: the compatibility of equipment that is designed to work together as a system, coordinated shipments and service, possibly lower cost because of quantity purchase, and -if required- simpler finance arrangements.